unavi-xyz/wired-protocol/social/README.md

 while [`did:ipid`](https://did-ipid.github.io/ipid-did-method/) can be used to address content over [IPFS](https://docs.ipfs.tech/).

-A user's DID resolves to a document containing useful information such as their name, profile picture, cryptographic keys that can be used to verify their identity, servers to use to contact them, and anything else they want to store.
+A user's DID resolves to a document containing useful information such as their name, profile picture, cryptographic keys that can be used to verify their identity, servers to contact them at, and anything else they want to store.

 ## Moderation